There Are Still ‘Thousands And Thousands’ More Documents On Jeffrey Epstein To Be Released, Reporter Says

 — Raw Story (@RawStory) August 11, 2019

-The released documents included a 2016 deposition in which Giuffre claimed that Epstein directed her to have sex with former New Mexico Gov. Bill Richardson and Britain’s Prince Andrew, whom Giuffre had previously accused.
+The released documents included a 2016 deposition in which Giuffre claimed that Epstein directed her to have sex with former New Mexico Gov. Bill Richardson and Britain’s Prince Andrew, both of whom Giuffre had previously accused.
 Both released statements strongly denying the charges.

-The deposition also claimed other unnamed powerful men were involved in the sex ring orchestrated by Jeffrey Epstein, including a foreign president, a well-known prime minister, and another prince.
-It was not clear what other documents could be released after the billionaire’s death, or when they could be made public.
+The deposition also claimed other unnamed powerful men were involved in the sex ring orchestrated by Jeffrey Epstein, including a foreign president, a well-known prime minister and another prince.
+It was not clear what other documents will be released after the billionaire’s death, or even when they will be made public.